Here Are All The Winners Of The 2017 MTV VMAs

-This year’s MTV Video Music Awards winners’ list has a completely new look.
+Kendrick Lamar took top honors at the 2017 MTV Video Music Awards, scoring six trophies, including the evening’s top award: Video of the Year.

-Not only have the VMAs done away with the term Moonman for 2017 (welcome, Moon Person), but the annual awards show has also ditched gender categories.
-Gone are Best Male Video and Best Female Video, and in their place is simply: Artist of the Year.
+During his acceptance speech, Lamar gave a shout-out to the song’s collaborators ― writer Dave Free and video director Dave Meyers.
+“Thank you for allowing us to take our thoughts and our wild imagination to the next level,” he said.

-A slew of artists and celebrities will take the stage at the Katy Perry-hosted ceremony in Los Angeles ― to both perform and accept their trophies.
+Meanwhile, some of the show’s other categories had a completely different look.
+Not only did the VMAs do away with the term Moonman for 2017 (welcome, Moon Person), but the annual awards show also ditched gender categories.
+Gone were Best Male Video and Best Female Video, and in their place was simply: Artist of the Year.

-Going into the night, Kendrick Lamar topped the list of nominees with eight nods, with Perry and The Weeknd not far behind with five each.
-Ed Sheeran, Lorde, Chance the Rapper and Bruno Mars are also among this year’s nominees.
+A slew of artists and celebrities took the stage at the Katy Perry-hosted ceremony in Los Angeles ― to both perform and accept their trophies.
+Going into the night, Lamar topped the list of nominees with eight nods, with Perry and The Weeknd not far behind with five each.

 2017 MTV VMA Nominees and Winners